eduoke/Maverick-House-of-Travel-Web/README.md

 | `dev`           | Starts a development instance of the app |

-## Troubleshooting MongoDB server issues
+## Common Prisma and MongoDB server issues

 You might face the following issues with your local MongoDB server, below are some of the issues i encountered and how i fixed them